re4ldev/arch-laptop/README.md

 `gpg: Can't check signature: No public key`

 ## 3. Prepare an installation medium ##
+**IMPORTANT**: Make sure you are applying the changes to the USB drive.
+After this step the data will be permanently erased from the device on which you apply the commands.

 Find out the name of the USB drive device.\
 **`$ lsblk`**\
 `NAME        MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT`\